patfreeman/alexa-lambda-kegbot/README.md

 		1. Tags - leave blank, or don't. that's up to you
 		1. Description - if you care
 		1. Memory - 128MB is more than enough
-		1. Timeout - Set this to greater than the value you defined in default.js
+		1. Timeout - Set this to 10s
 		1. Network - Leave as "No VPC" or if you know you need it, then you probably don't need these step by step instructions.
 		1. Concurrency - Use unreserved account concurrency
 		1. etc ...